Stan Kroenke: Arsenal

-Kroenke is the owner of Arsenal Holdings plc which owns association football clubs Arsenal F.C. of the Premier League and Arsenal W.F.C. of the WSL.
-Arsenal already had a technical link-up with Kroenke's Colorado Rapids when in April 2007 Granada Ventures, a subsidiary of ITV plc, sold its 9.9% stake in Arsenal Holdings plc to Kroenke's KSE UK inc. Kroenke went on to buy further shares in the club, taking his total stake up to 12.19%.
+Kroenke is the owner of Arsenal Holdings, which owns soccer clubs Arsenal of the Premier League and Arsenal Women of the WSL.
+Arsenal already had a technical link-up with Kroenke's Colorado Rapids when in April 2007 Granada Ventures, a subsidiary of ITV, sold its 9.9% stake in Arsenal Holdings to Kroenke's KSE UK.
+Kroenke went on to buy further shares in the club, taking his total stake up to 12.19%.
 The club's board initially expressed skepticism that a bid would be in its best interests, but gradually warmed to him as part of counteracting Alisher Usmanov's rival bid for the club.

 By June 2008, the board had prepared to let Kroenke take over, and on September 19, 2008, it was officially announced that Kroenke had joined the board of directors.
 Kroenke had a beneficial interest in, and controlled voting rights, over 18,594 shares, representing 29.9% of the issued shares.
 Nearing the maximum 29.99% threshold, beyond which an offer for all remaining shares would be forced to be made.

 On April 10, 2011, it was reported that Kroenke was in advanced talks to complete the takeover.
 The following day, it was announced that he increased his shareholding to 62.89% by purchasing the stakes of Danny Fiszman and Lady Nina Bracewell-Smith, and agreed to make an offer for the rest of the club at £11,750 per share, valuing the club at £731M.

-In August 2018, he made an offer that was accepted of around £600m valuing the total shareholding at £1.8bn, to Alisher Usmanov, to bring his ownership of shares beyond 90% and forcing the compulsory purchase of the remaining shares.
+In August 2018, Kroenke made an offer that was accepted of around £600M valuing the total shareholding at £1.8 billion, to Alisher Usmanov, to bring his ownership of shares beyond 90% and forcing the compulsory purchase of the remaining shares.

-In April 2021, Arsenal were announced as a founding member of the European Super League, which would have effectively ended the pyramid system of European football and placed Arsenal in a closed league without prospects for meritocratic relegation and promotion.
+In April 2021, Arsenal were announced as a founding member of the European Super League, which would have effectively ended the pyramid system of European soccer and placed Arsenal in a closed league without prospects for meritocratic relegation and promotion.
 Arsenal and the five other English clubs involved backed out within two days after a strong backlash.
-After the aborted attempt to end the European football system, Arsenal fans protested and called for the Kroenke family to sell the club.
+After the aborted attempt to end the European soccer system, Arsenal fans protested and called for the Kroenke family to sell the club.
 The Kroenke family released a statement saying they would not sell the club.